 JW is a member of the American Congress on Survey & Mapping, the National Society of Professional Surveyors, the Delaware Association of Surveyors, and the New Jersey Society of Professional Land Surveyors.

-Todd M. Hay, PE, CME, serves as Regional Vice President for the Northern New Jersey, New York, and New England Region and as Office Director for our Newark, New Jersey; New York City and Boston Offices.
-He has been working with multidisciplined engineering projects during his more than 25-year career as a civil engineer, project manager, and principal.
+Todd M. Hay, PE, CME, serves as Regional Vice President for the Northern New Jersey, New York, and New England Region and as Office Director for our New York City and Boston Offices.
+He has been working with multidisciplinary engineering projects during his more than 27-year career as a civil engineer, project manager, and principal.
 Todd is responsible for client service, business development, and managing the success and growth of our projects and staff within the region.

 Todd has been involved in transportation and traffic; utilities; parks and recreation; K-12; colleges/universities; rooftop/ground mount solar; and a variety of federal, private, private/public design and design-build projects.
 His work experience has included client contact and coordination; in-house review of site plan and subdivision projects for entitlement compliance; preparation and coordination of site plans and technical specifications for bidding purposes; preparation of site plans for entitlement submission; expert witness testimony before local, county and state authorities; contract administration and construction support services for both private and public projects.

 Todd has served as principal-in-charge for private clients including Toll Brothers City Living, Simon Properties, Garden Homes, Verizon, as well as many high-profile clients, such as architects, developers and contractors.
 He has also been involved in litigation and court matters serving as a design and construction expert witness representing developers, construction contractors, and New Jersey State Transportation Authorities.